 Case law in the past decade suggests that expats who wait to be audited by the IRS before trying to claim the FEIE will not only be denied the exclusion but will also be liable for all tax owed as well as interest and penalties.

 How Does The FEIE Reduce Taxes for Expats?

 1. The Exclusion

-We will talk in more detail about how you can qualify for the FEIE in a moment, but if you do qualify, you can exclude the first $107,600 of your foreign source income from your federal income tax in 2020 and $108,700 for tax year 2021.
+We will talk in more detail about how you can qualify for the FEIE in a moment.
+If you do qualify, you can exclude the first $112,000 of your foreign source income from your federal income tax return for 2022, and $120,000 for tax year 2023.

 For example, if you run a business and your spouse earns an income from the business as well, you must both legitimately work in the business.
 You cannot just pay your spouse to sit around and do nothing – they need to do some work.